What is a Workplace?

 Essentially, any location where individuals work to accomplish tasks or provide services can be considered a workplace.

-Types of workplaces
+Most Common Types of Workplaces

 Store